Are low frequency macroeconomic variables important for high frequency electricity prices?: Introduction

 Recently, new models have been proposed for forecasting high-frequency variables by means of low-frequency variables.
-An example is the paper of \cite{DalBianco2012}, who analyse the forecasts of the euro-dollar exchange rate at weekly frequency by means of macroeconomic fundamentals in a state-space form \`a la \cite{Mariano2009}. \cite{Ghysels2016} contributes by introducing a mixed-frequency VAR model, which address both the prediction of high-frequency variables using low-frequency variables and vice versa.
-Furthermore, \cite{Foroni2018} introduce Reverse Unrestricted MIDAS (RU-MIDAS) and Reverse MIDAS (R-MIDAS) model for linking high-frequency dependent variable with low-frequency explanatory variables in univariate context.
+An example is the paper of \cite{DalBianco2012}, which analyzes the forecasts of the euro-dollar exchange rate at the weekly frequency by means of macroeconomic fundamentals in a state-space form \`a la \cite{Mariano2009}. \cite{Ghysels2016} contributes by introducing a mixed-frequency VAR model, which address both the prediction of high-frequency variables using low-frequency variables and vice versa.
+Furthermore, \cite{Foroni2018} introduce Reverse Unrestricted MIDAS (RU-MIDAS) and Reverse MIDAS (R-MIDAS) model for linking high-frequency dependent variable with low-frequency explanatory variables in a univariate context.

-From a methodological innovation point of view, this paper proposes a Bayesian approach to RU-MIDAS of \cite{Foroni2018} in order to incorporate low frequency information into models for the prediction of high frequency variables.
-Our goal is to derive a model that allows to combine efficiently several predictors, possibly with different frequencies.
-The use of Bayesian inference allows to mitigate parameter uncertainty and to compute probabilistic statements without any further assumption.
-Despite other mixed-frequency specifications could be incorporated, we decide to work with the RU-MIDAS because our focus is on longer horizons, where relative predictability is lower and linear models usually perform accurately.
+From a methodological innovation point of view, this paper proposes a Bayesian approach to RU-MIDAS of \cite{Foroni2018} in order to incorporate low-frequency information into models for the (probabilistic) prediction of high-frequency variables.
+Our goal is to derive a model that allows combining efficiently several predictors, possibly with different frequencies.
+The use of Bayesian inference allows to compute probabilistic statements without any further assumption.
+Despite other mixed-frequency specifications that could be incorporated, we decide to work with the RU-MIDAS because our focus is on longer horizons, where relative predictability is lower and linear models usually perform accurately.

-Several papers have documented that surveys are useful for predicting macro variables, see e.g. \cite{hjl2005}, \cite{Abberger2007}, \cite{Claveria2007}, \cite{AJR2016}.
-As highlighted by, e.g., \citet{Evans05}, \citet{GiannoneReichlinSmall2008}, \citet{AGJT2013}, an advantage of surveys is that they are timely available and possibly contain forward looking information.
-We label them ``soft'' data, given they usually just represent the opinions or impressions of consumers or purchasing managers, who are asked to compare economic and financial conditions today with the recent past, and/or to forecast the economic environment in the near future.\footnote{See blog \url{https://www.stlouisfed.org/on-the-economy/2017/may/hard-data-soft-data-forecasting}.} However, this sort of economic indicator surveys has not yet been compared to hard data in a context similar to ours, so the reliability in our context is not proven yet.